wp-plugins/marctv-ajax-trash-comments/readme.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Grants visitors the ability to report inappropriate comments.
-Admins are able to replace and trash comments in the frontend.
+Grants visitors the ability to report inappropriate comments and admins to replace and trash them in the frontend.

 == Description ==